An undated depiction of 65664John on a brass plaque in St. Clement's Church, Old Romney, Kent.1 For a closer photo of his face, see here.2

 65664John, born sometime between 1457 and 1470, is the son of 131328Allen Eps.3 His mother's identity is unknown.

-In January 1520/1 he and his son 32832John were both serving as jurats (basically members of the local council/assembly) in Old Romney, Kent.5
+In January 1520/1 he and his son 32832John were both serving as jurats (members of the local council/assembly) in Old Romney, Kent.5

-His will indicates that he was still living in Old Romney when he died, and he's buried there in St. Clement's Church.4 The church, shown in the photo below,6 is at coordinates N50.9902 E0.8982.
-See the first several pages of this document for more information on the church's history.
+His will suggests that he still lived in Old Romney when he died, and he's buried in the parish church, St. Clement's Church,4 which is at coordinates N50.9902 E0.8982.
+This document's first few pages describe the church's history.

 65664John's will is dated 3 December 1524 and was proved 8 February 1525/6.
 The first few lines of the register copy are below, followed by a transcription of the will.
 You can see the full register copy here: 1, 2.4

-the yere of our lord god m _ [d] xxiiij I John Eps thelder
+the yere of our lord god mo v c xxiiij I John Eps thelder

 an hole mynd and of good remembrance thanketh be

-foloweng ffirst I bequeath my soule to almighty god
+foloweng ffirſt I bequeath my soule to almyghty god

-to oꝛ blessed lady saynte marie [&] to all the holy companye
+to or bleſſed lady ſaynte marie ⁊ to all the holy companye

 of hevyn / And my body to be buried yn the churche